Cardiovascular System Heart Vector

 27. What is conductivity?

-The ability of myocardial tissue to spread, or radiate electrical impulses.
+Conductivity refers to the ability of myocardial tissue to transmit or spread electrical impulses throughout the heart.

 28. What is contractility?